 Game of Thrones Morocco – Ait Benhaddou as Yunkai

-The amazing historic fort (or Kasbah) of Ait Benhaddou was the film location of Yunkai – where Daenaerys Targaryan was held up to the chanting of ‘Mhysa’.
+The amazing historic fort (or Kasbah) of Ait Benhaddou was the film location of Yunkai.
+This is where Daenaerys Targaryan was held up to the chanting of ‘Mhysa’ in “Mhysa” is the tenth and final episode of the third season of Game of Thrones.

 If you fly into Marrakech, you will need to take the winding three to four hour journey from Marrakech across the Atlas Mountains towards Ouarzazate to see this site, but it is well worth it.